Cyborgnetical/PapyrusScriptum/README.md

-# Class-Notes
+# PapyrusScriptum
-All the vaults needed for my classes
+## Notes for my classes and personal use